Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

     ```
     </details>

-- Replace the content of `HomePage.tsx` with the suggested code
+- Replace the content of `HomePage.tsx` with the suggested code.

+- In the Copilot Chat window, click the **Insert at Cursor** button to insert the code into the `HomePage.tsx` file.

 - Open the terminal and navigate to the `WrightBrothersFrontend/` directory.